How is the SNP supporting Scotland’s skills system?

 The SNP is focused on building a fair, prosperous and successful economy, which is supported by an education and skills system that is flexible and ready to meet the needs of people, communities and employers.

-Around 400,000 apprenticeship opportunities have been provided to young people across the country since 2008 and the Scottish Government is clear that they will continue to be a key feature of Scotland’s education and skills system going forward.
+Around 400,000 apprenticeship opportunities have been provided to young people across the country since 2008 and the SNP has made it clear that they will continue to be a key feature of Scotland’s education and skills system going forward.

-The Entrepreneurial Education Fund 2025-26 makes up to £1.2 million available for courses and projects that will encourage more young people to choose business ownership as a career path.
+With the Entrepreneurial Education Fund 2025-26 the SNP has allocated up to £1.2 million available for courses and projects that will encourage more young people to choose business ownership as a career path.